 4. Protein benefits: Edamame also contains protein, which helps dogs build and repair muscles as well as other body tissues.
 Protein is vital for the growth of hair and new skin cells.
 Protein also helps dogs create enzymes and chemicals in their bodies.
 Protein performs many other functions in a dog’s body.

 5. Fiber benefits: Edamame is high in fiber, which offers benefits like weight management.
 High fiber foods keep dog's full.
 This can be incredibly beneficial to dogs susceptible to gaining weight.
-Adding some Edamame in your dog's weight can prevent overeating.
+Adding some Edamame in your dog's weight can prevent overeating, reducing the risk of obesity.

 While the above health benefits may tempt dog owners to feed their dog's plenty of Edamame, feeding Edamame to dogs comes with its own risks.
 The most notable risks include: